Skip to main content

 That is the standard this guide uses.
 With sources updated in 2026, the goal is not to predict a universal rate.
 It is to turn rough calculator logic into operator-grade assumptions for streaming royalties, then pressure-test those assumptions in planning and payout operations.
 If you leave with anything, it should be a cleaner decision boundary: what you know, what you are assuming, and what would make you delay rollout instead of explaining away variance later.

-Need the full breakdown?
-Read How to Handle Royalty Income on Your US Tax Return.
+If you report royalty income in the US, this guide covers the tax side: How to Handle Royalty Income on Your US Tax Return.

 Build the input pack first, then model.
 If any platform, tier, geography, or contract assumption is unlabeled or unsourced, your forecast is still a guess.